hyper07/apan5210/README.md

     - `locales/`: Folder for localization (languages).
     - `pages/`: Folder for application pages.
     - `utils/`: Folder for constants and utility/helper functions.
-- `ollama/`: (Optional) Custom configuration for Ollama, if needed.
-- `webui/`: (Optional) Custom configuration for Ollama WebUI, if needed.
 - `docker/`: Folder for Dockerfile.
 - `requirements/`: Folder for requirement files.
 - `docker-compose.yml`: Defines and configures all services and their networking.